is provided as a reference to explain terms used in some of the following entries

 2000-2005 | Paul Marangella, hired by the City of Petaluma to be Director of Economic Development and Redevelopment, held control of redevelopment funds and had his own ideas about the Railroad Trestle.
 He wanted to start by completely removing the original Trestle and then building a modern concrete and steel platform to replace it.
 He had no interest in restoring the trestle as an historic structure. | |

-2004 | The engineering firm known as CSW[St]2 was hired to assess the structural integrity of the trestle and develop design solutions for making it safe. | |
+2000 | The engineering firm known as CSW[St]2 had been hired (previous to 1/29/02) to assess the structural integrity of the trestle and develop design solutions for making it safe. | |

 | ![]() |

-10/13/04 | Chris, in his role as president of the Petaluma Heritage Homes association (2001-2004), had several private meetings with Paul Marangella.
+| 10/13/04 | Chris, in his role as president of the Petaluma Heritage Homes association (2001-2004), had several private meetings with Paul Marangella.
 Trying to convince HH to give up on trying to restore it, Marangella insists the downtown Trestle can’t be saved.
-In support of his argument he makes several assertions that Chris, in turn, sought evidence to refute. (though made often, most of the following statements come from Chris’s notes made at a meeting with Paul Marangella and John FitzGerald on October 10, 2004)
+In support of his argument he makes several assertions that Chris, in turn, sought evidence to refute. (though made often, most of the following statements come from Chris’s notes made at a meeting with Paul Marangella and John FitzGerald on October 10, 2004) Statement 1.
+“The rotten piles are too far gone.“

 Statement 5.
-"It isn't a historic site, so not included in the Historic Downtown District"
+"It isn't a historic site, so not included in the

+When Chris was still unwilling to go along with the Trestle demolition, Marangella resorted to threats to withdraw support for the Trolley Project, an attempt to intimidate him into approving the plan.
 At the time, Chris was trying to get the Petaluma Trolley project off the ground using the existing tracks, a project later abandoned for financial reasons.
-Despite threats he refused to endorse the demolition of the Trestle.
+Despite threats he refused to endorse the demolition of the Trestle. | |

 | ![]() |